PMBio/mtSet/README.md

 ## Requirements

-#### Plink 1.9
+mtSet requires Python 2.7 with scipy, h5py, numpy, pylab.

-mtSet requires [Plink 1.9](https://www.cog-genomics.org/plink2), which is used to calculate the genetic relatedness matrix from bed genotype files.
+mtSet can use [Plink 1.9](https://www.cog-genomics.org/plink2) to calculate the genetic relatedness matrix from bed genotype files.
+If Plink 1.9 is not found, a python implementation is used.
+We strongly recommend using Plink 1.9 for large genotype datasets.

 ## Installation